 Even though the pilots were trained professionals, and every precaution was taken to keep the crew as safe as possible, flying has inherent dangers that the performers flirted with every day.
 Pilot Art Scholl, while performing a flat spin, was unable to recover from his maneuver and ended up accidentally crashing his jet because of it.

-The film was then dedicated to Scholl's memory.
-And now, for no reason, the volleyball scene.
+The film was then dedicated in Scholl's memory.

 The film, directed by Doug Liman (Mr. and Mrs. Smith), contains many action sequences and stunts, but the production's lone fatality occurred during what should be one of the safest activities: striking the set.

 Set dresser David Ritchie was helping to dismantle an artificial wall of sand and rock, when a large chunk collapsed onto him.
 Ritchie was killed instantly, and another crew member was injured in the freak accident, making this the least-watched, least well-liked film to have ever claimed a human life on set.